How to Adjust Derailleur on Your Mountain Bike Like a Pro

 The basics of derailleurs involve two distinct parts: the derailleur hanger and the cage.
 The derailleur hanger is a small piece of metal that attaches the derailleur to the bike frame.
 The cage is the component that holds the top and bottom pulleys that guide the chain.
 When you shift the gears, the derailleur moves the chain from one cog to another.
 Adjusting the derailleur is necessary to ensure that the chain smoothly moves between the cogs, without slipping or failing to move at all.
 In the next section, we’ll cover the essential tools needed to adjust a derailleur pro-like.

-Read Also: Can You Turn a Mountain Bike into an Electric Bike?
-Exploring the Possibilities and Benefits
+Read Also: Can You Use a Mountain Bike on the Road?
+Exploring the Pros and Cons

 Tools You will Need to Adjust Your Derailleur